Burbage, Leicestershire: History

 Burbage was also the birthplace, in 1608, of John Cook.
 Cook went on to become Solicitor-General of the Commonwealth of England and lead the prosecution of King Charles I for High Treason, resulting in Charles' execution and, ultimately, his own.

+George Canning, Prime Minister in the year he died 1827, lived from 1811 at Burbage, where he took up residence in a house along Church Street, which in later years the house would become ‘Burbage Constitutional Club’.

 By 1953, the population had risen to 3,983, and by 1958 there were more than 5,000 on the electoral roll; this rapid growth was largely due to the expansion of Sketchley Hill housing estates.

 In 2001 the population of Burbage was 14,324.

+Parish council

+Burbage Parish Council is the parish council of Burbage.
+The parish council is split into five local wards which include: